Recipe for Cauliflower Cheese

-- Cook for about twenty minutes or until the cheese begins to brown.
+- Cook for about 20 minutes or until the cheese begins to brown.
 Best served hot.

 - Fresh ingredients are best, so choose a tight, white cauliflower with crisp green leaves.
 Better still, try growing cauliflowers yourself and then you can be certain that they are organic and fresh.

-- Butter is delicious if substituted for the oil, but not always the healthy option.
+- Butter is delicious if substituted for the oil, but it's not always the healthy option.